spstreets/gtfs_manager/project_notes.md

 ## UI

 as well as a tailored UI might be useful to be able to switch to a simple db/table view eg for checking raw data/data integrity etc

+have four column lists, in order: agencies, routes, trips, stops. (multiple) selection of an item(s) in the list will filter the subsequent columns. will also highlight the item on the map can also select routes/stops by clicking on the map would be nice to be able to click on a stop and it will highlight all the trips that use it

 # Dustins message